allgreed/dotfiles/README.md

 - .autostart.local <- a shell script

 ### What's definitely not portable yet
-- paths on i3 config <- mainly autostart stuff, installed with Nix on Ubuntu
 - paths contrib blocks path of i3blocks
-- there is something funky going on about starting pulseaudio

 ## Shoutout